 “Our mission is and always will be to serve our Veterans and to help them meet the challenges they face every day, including the 130 individuals that call our campus – home.
-To aid in the development and execution of our strategic plan, we wanted to explore the needs of the local Veteran Community more critically through the partnership with CNAS,” said Michael Dwyer, President and CEO of Brighton Marine.
+To aid in the development and execution of our strategic plan, we wanted to explore the needs of the local Veteran Community more critically through the partnership with CNAS,” said Michael Dwyer, former President and CEO of Brighton Marine.
 “Health, financial stability, housing and social supports remain critical needs for our Veterans and this study has shed focus on these acute areas of need.
 I am thankful for the work that was done here, especially during a global pandemic.
 We look forward to taking this data, putting it into action and to provide measurable outcomes for future research.”

 This project focused on issues facing Veterans of all ages in Massachusetts and examined:

 - Interventions that could benefit Veterans ranging from those with acute needs to those that are more stable;

 - Barriers, challenges or inequities that Veterans face including health, housing, financial stability and social support;

 - National and comparative data on topics including anticipated changes to Veteran demographics across Massachusetts, as well as their education, employment, income, homelessness, health care access, and VA health care spending; and,